-- (2) Consists of audit-related fees associated with the potential separation of the Company's neuroscience business and oncology business and assurance services related to employee benefit plan audits. - (3) Consists of fees for tax compliance and tax advisory services, other than those related to the audit of the Company's annual consolidated financial statements, review of the Company's quarterly consolidated financial statements and tax advisory services and general tax consulting fees related to the potential separation of the Company's neuroscience business and oncology business.
-No expenses are included in these amounts for the years ended December 31, 2022 or 2021. - (4) Consists of fees for access to the PricewaterhouseCoopers on-line accounting research database.
+- (1) Consists of fees for services related to the audit of the Company's annual consolidated financial statements, the audit of discontinued operations related to the separation of our oncology business, statutory audits and review of our quarterly consolidated financial statements, including review of our internal controls over financial reporting, and other engagements during the fiscal year.
+Included in these amounts for 2023 and 2022 are expenses of approximately \$17 thousand and \$22, respectively. - (2) Consists of audit-related fees associated with the separation of the Company's oncology business and assurance services related to employee benefit plan audits. - (3) Consists of fees for tax compliance and tax advisory services, other than those related to the audit of the Company's annual consolidated financial statements, review of the Company's quarterly consolidated financial statements and tax advisory services and general tax consulting fees related to the separation of the Company's oncology business.
+No expenses are included in these amounts for the years ended December 31, 2023 or 2022.